homelab-alpha/docs/content/docs/shell-script/script-information/github_pr_inspector.info.md

 Let's break down what this script does in detail.
-The script is named `github_pr_inspector.sh`, authored by GJS (homelab-alpha), and its purpose is to manage GNOME keybindings by allowing users to create backups of their current keybindings and restore them when needed.
+The script is named `github_pr_inspector.sh`, authored by GJS (homelab-alpha), and its purpose is to manage GitHub pull request inspection by allowing users to generate `.patch` and `.diff` links and view PR changes directly in the terminal.

 Here's a detailed explanation: